Photo by Bailey’s Junk for Flickr

 Sometimes we feel as though things just aren’t right emotionally, but we can’t put our finger on the problem.
 We are left endlessly asking, “What is wrong with me?”

-It’s often difficult to peel back the layers of our own emotions to find out the answer to what is wrong with me?
+It’s often difficult to peel back the layers of our own emotions to find out the answer.
 There may be many overlapping issues, or there may be one core problem.
 It can help to learn more about the popular reasons we can feel that something isn’t right with us.

-It can be very useful to find a trusted friend and ask them how they see you – it can be revelatory.
+It can be very useful to find a trusted friend and ask them how they see you.
 Whereas you see yourself as inefficient, they may show you how effective they think you are.
 While you are worried about how you appear physically, they may well be surprised by this and hold a different mirror up to you.

 Ultimately, though, it doesn’t matter how many people admire you or say you are clever or talented unless you believe it.
 Unless this is how you see yourself, your self-esteem will be negatively affected.

-Sometimes we think depression is about a complete inability to function – this article on walking depression shows this is not the case.
+Sometimes we think depression is about a complete inability to function, but ‘walking depression’ shows this is not the case.
 You could be existing within your life, working and caring for your family but still have depression.

 By: Post Memes

 Modern life is so busy, stress is often a daily occurrence.
 And anxiety can become a by-product if we let stress go on for too long.